flenniken/statictea/docs/runCommand.md

 * [yieldStatements](#yieldstatements) &mdash; Iterate through the command's statements.
 * [getString](#getstring) &mdash; Return a literal string value and match length from a statement.
 * [getNumber](#getnumber) &mdash; Return the literal number value and match length from the statement.
+* [ifFunction](#iffunction) &mdash; Handle the if0 and if1 functions which conditionally run one of their parameters.
-* [getFunctionValue](#getfunctionvalue) &mdash; Collect the function parameters then call it and return the function's value and the position after trailing whitespace.
+* [getFunctionValueAndLength](#getfunctionvalueandlength) &mdash; Collect the function parameters then call it and return the function's value and the position after trailing whitespace.
-* [getVarOrFunctionValue](#getvarorfunctionvalue) &mdash; Return the statement's right hand side value and the length matched.
+* [getVarOrFunctionValue](#getvarorfunctionvalue) &mdash; Return the value and length that "start" points at.
 * [runStatement](#runstatement) &mdash; Run one statement and return the variable dot name string, operator and value.
 * [runCommand](#runcommand) &mdash; Run a command and fill in the variables dictionaries.